 Lead Magnets You Can Create With Minimum to No Investment

 As it turns out this shift in consumer behavior has been a turning point in every inbound marketer’s journey.
 There’s no longer one tried-and-tested formula to generate quality leads and sales.
 In a HubSpot study, State of Inbound Marketing, 63% of marketers said that their top challenge is generating traffic and leads.
-If you too are running out of quality leads and unable to increase sales then you certainly need an ally called lead magnet.
+If you too are running out of quality leads and unable to increase sales then you certainly need an ally called a lead magnet.
 The good news is that you can create these without spending a fortune!

 Let’s take a look at the kinds of lead magnets you can plug in your purchase funnel.